jcoehoorn/SlimSharp/README.md

 The following changes are **under consideration**, but _not yet adopted_ and should not yet be used.

 * Using `e` (short for `each`) as an alias for the `foreach` keyword.
 The justification for this is it's often shorter to use a lamdba expression on a linq method, which causes you to mutate what would have been good code into... something else.
 Introducing `e` could flip this back the other way.
 * Type inference on the `R()` family of functions (default to `System.String` if a definite type cannot be inferred).
 The reason to hold back here is we can't actually implement it right now without changing the compiler.
-Most other proposed changes could potentially be implemented by including a source file at the top of the program with some `using` directives, extension methods, and a few lines of warm-up code (Yes, extension properties are also not a thing.
-But they should be).
+Most other proposed changes could potentially be implemented by including a source file at the top of the program with some `using` directives, extension methods, and a few lines of warm-up code (Yes, extension properties and static extension methods are also not a thing.
+But maybe they should be).
 But C# methods must have a known return type, and so this requires lower-level changes to the compiler.
 * More shortcuts around arrays and Lists.
 * More shortcuts around DateTime math